Alpiq: Solar power plants

 In 2022, Alpiq, together with the municipality of Gondo-Zwischbergen and Energie Electrique du Simplon, launched the Gondosolar project to install solar modules in Alpjerung near the municipality of Gondo.
 Alpiq is also involved in other projects for the installation of high-alpine photovoltaic systems, such as the Prafleuri and Grimentz Solaire projects.
-Alpiq operates several solar power plants in Switzerland, France, and Italy:
+Alpiq operates several solar power plants in Switzerland, France, and Italy: In July 2024, Alpiq sold its seven rooftop photovoltaic installations in Switzerland to PS Panneaux Solaires SA.